PandaTechAM/be-lib-sharedkernel/Readme.md

 - **Cors Configuration** with easy configuration options.
 - **Resilience Pipelines** for `HttpClient` operations.
 - **Controller Extensions** for mapping old-style MVC controllers.
+- **SignalR Extensions** for adding simple SignalR or distributed SignalR backed with Redis.
 - **OpenTelemetry Integration** for tracking metrics, traces, and logging.
 - **Health Checks** with default endpoints and startup validation.
 - Various **Extensions and Utilities**, including enumerable, string, and queryable extensions.